 Before you start

 In the Manage Composer Dependencies Dialog that opens, select the

 phpspec/phpspecpackage from the Available Packages list, possibly using the search field.
-The list shows all the available packages, the packages that are already installed are marked with a tick.

 Choose the relevant version from the Version to install list.

-- If necessary, expand the Settings hidden area and specify the advanced installation options.
-In the Command line parameters text box, type the additional command line parameters.
-For example, to have the package added to the
+If necessary, expand the Settings hidden area and specify the advanced installation options.
+In the Command line parameters field, type the additional command line parameters.
+It is recommended to provide the

-composer.jsonfile instead of the default
+require-devsection of the composer.json file instead of the default

 Learn more about PHPSpec installation from PHPSpec Official website.